 Title: Industrial Applications of Multi-Objective Design Exploration

 Evolutionary Computation is a powerful computational tool for engineering design.
 Design space can be mathematically defined by design variables and design objectives.
 If multiple design objectives are specified, design space can be regarded as a multi-objective optimization problem.
 Among the multiple design objectives, conflicting objectives are essential and they will provide Pareto-optimal solutions, which form a Pareto front, a key feature in the design space.
 The shape of the Pareto front tells various aspects of design tradeoffs.
-If such a computational tool creates a Bird’s-eye view of the design space including the Pareto front, the result provides the map that will support design activities better.
+Data mining techniques, such as Self-Organizing Map, has been successfully applied to extract design knowledge from the Pareto solutions.

 The first commercial jet aircraft developed in Japan, named the Mitsubishi Regional Jet (MRJ), completed its first flight on November 11, 2015.
 The development of MRJ focused on environmental issues, such as reduction of exhaust emissions and noise.
 Moreover, in order to bring the jet to market, lower-cost development methods using computer-aided design were also employed.
 Collaborating with Mitsubishi Heavy Industries, Ltd. (MHI), the design of the aircraft was formulated as a Multidisciplinary Design Optimization (MDO) problem and a new approach named Multi-Objective Design Exploration (MODE) was developed.
 MODE reveals the structure of the design space from trade-off information and to visualize it as a panorama for a decision maker by using the Pareto front.
 Industrial applications of MODE will be reviewed, including the development of MRJ.